Deborah Fein, Ph.D., ABPP-Cn

 Rebecca Thomas, M.A., M.S.

-Becca is a fourth-year doctoral student in the Clinical Psychology program.
+Becca is a fifth-year doctoral student in the Clinical Psychology program.
 She has a BA in Psychology from Bowdoin College, and an MA in Intellectual Disability/Autism from Teachers College Columbia University.
 After receiving her MA, she spent three years as a special education teacher and Applied Behavior Analysis instructor at a school for children with autism spectrum disorders.
 In her most recent research assistant position at the Center for Autism Research at the Children's Hospital of Philadelphia, she worked on quantifying response to name in children with ASD using EEG and a novel smartphone application.
 As a graduate student, she is interested in researching how we measure and identify the early, specific signs of ASD, and how these tools might shorten the timeline to diagnosis.
 In her free time, Becca enjoys cold brewing coffee, reading a good novel, and finding the best scoop of ice cream in Connecticut.

 You can reach Becca at firstname.lastname@example.org.